-Learn how to play Number Knockout.
-Below is what you need to know to get started with friend and family.
+Learn how to play Number Knockout!
+Below is everything you need to know to start playing with friends and family.

 Basic Game Play

-National Number Knockout is played on a six by six grid of numbers.
+Number Knockout is played on a six by six grid of numbers.
 The classic N2K board contains the numbers 1 to 36, but the board can contain any variation of 36 numbers.
-Three dice are rolled.
-The student must incorporate all three numbers to create solutions.
+Three dice are rolled, and players must incorporate all three numbers to create solutions.
 Each solution must result in a number on the board, and must be created by employing a combination of addition, subtraction, multiplication, division, roots, or powers.
 All three numbers must be used once, but cannot be used more than once.
-If more than one numeral one is rolled, the student is given an automatic re-roll.
-As the student generates equations to solve for each number, they cross the number off of the board.
+As students generate equations to solve for each number, they cross the number off the board.
 Students are given sixty seconds to generate as many equations as possible.
 Each number may only be knocked off once.

-- National Number Knockout is a mental math game, so try to make your calculations in your head!
-Students may write their equations down, but their writing has no bearing on their score.
+- Number Knockout is a mental math game, so try to make your calculations in your head!
+Contenders may write their equations down, but their writing has no bearing on their score.

 - Each round is 60 seconds.

 - The clock starts immediately after the dice are rolled.

 - Contenders must state the rolled numbers immediately after the dice are rolled.